Mirantis/k0rdent-enterprise-docs-publish/docs/admin/installation/prepare-mgmt-cluster/bare-metal.md

 cluster-api-provider-metal3   164m   False   Helm install failed for release kcm-system/cluster-api-provider-metal3 with chart cluster-api-provider-metal3@0.1.0-9d6d9c8: context deadline exceeded
 ```

-If you see this error, it may be part of a [known issue](https://github.com/k0rdent/kcm/issues/1643).
-To solve this problem, delete the `HelmRelease`:
+If you see this error, delete the `HelmRelease`:

 ```shell
 kubectl -n kcm-system delete helmrelease cluster-api-provider-metal3